sassoftware/restaf-demos/README.md

 This mode is useful when you want to run these commands as part of some process.
 I use them to setup all my clientids when I am configuring a new server

-Create a version of the register.env file with two additional keys - USER and PASSWORD
+Create a version of the .env file with two additional keys - USER and PASSWORD

 ```env
 VIYA_SERVER=http://<your viyaserver>